Skip to Content

 It can actually save you money

 Renting a motorhome has a huge upfront cost, however, once in New Zealand that motorhome can save you a ton of money.
 Instead of staying at hotels that cost upwards of $150 to $250 NZD per night you can stay in holiday parks, DOC campgrounds, or even freedom camp.
 Even the most expensive holiday parks cost less than $50 NZD per night and DOC campgrounds start at $15 NZD per adult.
-Over a 2 or 3 weeks trip, this will save you enough to make traveling in a motorhome the best option.
+Over a 2 or 3-week trip, this will save you enough to make traveling in a motorhome the best option.

 Hot Tip: The best time to visit New Zealand if you’re looking to save on motorhome rental is during the winter.
 In the winter months, rental companies have lots of deals!